zmh-program/BetterNickname/README.md

    - `/betternick auto <1|2|3>` - Apply rule preset and start auto-reroll

 The system will continuously generate nicknames and check all your criteria.
 When a match is found, it will either automatically claim the name (if autoclaim is enabled) or notify you to manually claim it.

+**Language Setting**: The mod automatically sets your language to English (`/lang en`) once per game session when you first use nickname generation to ensure consistent parsing of server responses, regardless of your current language setting.

 ### Auto-Jump Feature
 The auto-jump feature helps you stay active while waiting for nickname generation: